tiacsys/kicad-library-utils/symbol-generators/stm32/README.md

 files (e.g. `./stm32_datasheets/`).
 Make sure the XML files have the correct format as there is no error checking.

-Mining data from the pdf filestakes time, expect about 1-2 minutes per datasheet and CPU core.
+Mining data from the pdf files takes time, expect about 1-2 minutes per datasheet and CPU core.